 Daniel Hannan's speech was ignored by British media services but was a big hit on YouTube where it was viewed hundreds of thousands of times.

 Commentators have been asking how come the BBC and others ignored such a powerful speech of such obvious public interest.

 Janet Daley wrote:

-as a rather amusing internet story rather than a political one.
-On the BBC website, the item is now being carried under a headline implying that an obscure MEP has become a surprise hit on the web by attacking Gordon Brown: so Dan's speech is categorised
+phenomenon as a rather amusing internet story rather than a political one.
+On the BBC website, the item is now being carried under a headline implying that an obscure MEP has become a surprise hit on the web by attacking Gordon Brown: so Dan's

 But the really significant thing to remember is that it was not just the BBC that systematically ruled his performance out: all of the news and current affairs programmes on the terrestrial and digital channels did the same.

 (Channel Four's seven o'clock news eventually made an effort, on very similar lines to The Daily Politics: this was a story about the power of the internet.)

 BBC Breakfast is an early morning news and entertainment programme transmitted weekdays on BBC1.
 At 06:55 the programme featured part of a sound clip of the Hollywood actor Christian Bale losing his temper on a film set.
 The incident,